Foundation Degree – Supporting Teaching and Learning

 As part of this course, you will be required to have an enhanced DBS (Disclosure and Barring Service) check and will be expected to pay any fees associated with this.
 Fees are estimated to be around £60.

 The UCAS code for this course is L522 and the Leeds City College institution code is L21.
+When prompted on your UCAS application form, please select location K for Keighley College.

 Many of our graduates used this qualification to gain promotion in teaching assistant roles or to enhance their career.
 Foundation Degree in Supporting Teaching and Learning gives students an opportunity to progress to other qualifications.
 Some graduates may choose to top up to a full degree at Leeds City College, such as the BA (Hons) Children and Young People’s Care and Education (subject to validation).
 Dependant on other relevant qualifications students may wish to undertake a PGCE or similar after their full BA (Hons) degree.